FergusDevelopmentLLC/foam-api-examples/README.md

 ### Custom markers

-Similar to the example above but with a different basemap and custom CSC markers.
+Similar to the example above but with a different base map and custom CSC markers.

 FOAM REST API request:
 ```